ericmotleybytes/auxilium/README.md

 Auxilium is designed to provide a way to easily and flexibly manage and manipulate directory list environment variables such as PATH, MANPATH, LD_LIBRARY_PATH, and so forth.
-Directories can easily be addeded and removed in whatever order is appropriate.
+Directories can easily be added and removed in whatever order is appropriate.
 Optionally, duplicate and non-existent directories can also be purged from the list, thereby helping performance and maintainability.